-Key Issue Parameter Impact and Reasoning (from AA Report) Advisor Conclusions for Site T6/368 Habitat Smothering High water flow within the Harbour is likely to mitigate the long-term effect of this impact on the SCIs with regards to reducing foraging resource As described in the AA Report, the site is located within an area which has high tidal flow (Niras, 2018 & 2019) therefore the impact on reduction of foraging resource from habitat smothering is considered to be low from the proposed application site Reduction in Foraging Resource - Changes to Invertebrate Communities Turbidity Changes / Sediment Movement Localised increase in water turbidity and sediment build up.
-Can result in a change to the biological composition and/or availability of prey items particularly where intensive shellfish culture occurs.
-Not considered to be a significant impact where there is consistent natural movement of sediment within the Harbour (hydrological dynamic flows) As described in the AA Report, the site is located within an area which has high tidal flow (Niras, 2018 & 2019) therefore the impact on reduction of foraging resource from sediment movement is considered to be low from the proposed application site Change in Oxygen Levels Pseudofaeces and biodeposition can increase oxygen demand in a waterbody, thereby decreasing oxygen available to naturally occurring species.
-This is not considered to be a significant impact on the Harbour where the tidal flows though the site are considered to be of a magnitude to mitigate this impact As described in the AA Report, the site is located within an area which has high tidal flow (Niras, 2018 & 2019) therefore the impact on reduction of foraging resource from oxygen depletion is considered to be low from the proposed application site Abrasion / Physical Disturbance / Compaction of Invertebrate Dredging of mussels, use of vehicles and foot traffic on shore and result in changes in sediment structure and characteristics.
+Key Issue Parameter Impact and Reasoning (from AA Report) Advisor Conclusions for Site T6/375 Habitat Smothering High water flow within the Harbour is likely to mitigate the long-term effect of this impact on the SCIs with regards to reducing foraging resource As described in the AA Report, the site is located within an area which has high tidal flow (Niras, 2018 & 2019) therefore the impact on reduction of foraging resource from habitat smothering is considered to be low from the proposed application site Reduction in Foraging Resource - Changes to Invertebrate Communities Turbidity Changes / Sediment Movement Localised increase in water turbidity and sediment build up can result in a change to the biological composition and/or availability of prey items particularly where intensive shellfish culture occurs.
+Not considered to be a significant impact where there is consistent natural movement of sediment within the Harbour (hydrological dynamic flows) As described in the AA Report, the site is located within an area which has high tidal flow (Niras, 2018 & 2019) therefore the impact on reduction of foraging resource from sediment movement is considered to be low from the proposed application site Change in Oxygen Levels Pseudo-faeces and bio-deposition can increase oxygen demand in a waterbody, thereby decreasing oxygen available to naturally occurring species.
+This is not considered to be a significant impact on the Harbour where the tidal flows though the site are considered to be of a magnitude to mitigate this impact.
+As described in the AA Report, the site is located within an area which has high tidal flow (Niras, 2018 & 2019) therefore the impact on reduction of foraging resource from oxygen depletion is considered to be low from the proposed application site Abrasion / Physical Disturbance / Compaction of Invertebrate Harvesting of bivalves, use of vehicles and foot traffic on shore and result in changes in sediment structure and characteristics.
 As a result, a measurable change to the biological composition and/or availability of prey items can occur.
-Any impact is predicted to be Access to the site is proposed by boat from Tullig quay (Figure 9). and will not take in any areas of Zostera beds.
-Impact on soft sediments where the access route will be taken is considered to be negligible for this site.
-Foot traffic will be localised from the boat
+Any impact is predicted to be Access to the site is proposed by boat (Figure 9).
+Therefore, it is considered that Impact on soft sediments where the access route will be taken is considered to be negligible for this site.
+Foot traffic will be localised from the boat access